Skip to content

 Where can I download the official CESOP XML schema?

 The schema and reporting guidelines are published by the European Commission’s Directorate-General for Taxation and Customs Union (DG TAXUD).
-They are versioned — keep an eye on the version number across reporting periods.
+They are versioned — keep an eye on the version number across reporting periods, as a new release can change validation behaviour.

 Does pacs.008 carry the VAT number?